-Ms. Leung Churk Yin, Jeanny Mr. Leung Ying Wah, Lambert Mr. Lin Sun Mo, Willy Mr. Chow Yu Chun, Alexander (retired on 31 October 2019)
+Ms. Leung Churk Yin, Jeanny Mr. Leung Ying Wah, Lambert

+Mr. Lin Sun Mo, Willy

 The biographical details of the Directors as at the date of this annual report are set out under the section headed "Biographical Details of Directors and Senior Management".